exhuma/pickup/docs/source/configuration.rst

    fields:

       ``name``
-         The name of the generator (Mainly used to display it in the logs)
+         The name of the generator.
+This is used to generate folder and filenames for the backup files.

       ``profile``
          The name of the :term:`module` used for this generator.
 See